-It’s vital for a modern device to be both functional and well-designed.
-Today’s smart home shoppers look for products that are eye-catching and will be an asset to their surroundings.
+A modern device needs to be both functional and well-designed.
+Today’s smart home shoppers look for eye-catching products and will be an asset to their surroundings.

-Rachio is a not-so-good-looking sprinkler controller that has a simple design and doesn’t magnetise the observer towards it.
+Rachio is a not-so-good-looking sprinkler controller with a simple design and doesn’t magnetize the observer.
 The dimensions of the sprinkler controller are 5.5 x 1.5 x 9.25 inches, and it weighs around 3 pounds.

 The cover of Rachio is weatherproof and can withstand harsh climatic conditions.
-Underneath the cover, there are a few buttons where you can manually select zones or select to start/stop watering.
+There are a few buttons underneath the cover where you can manually select zones or select to start/stop watering.